California governor approves farmworker unionization law – KION546

 Jack Pitney, a political science professor at Claremont McKenna College, said Biden seemed to be reflecting his longstanding support for unions, while Newsom had the more delicate task of balancing labor relations against an agricultural industry that also is struggling.

-“I don’t think Biden stays up at night worrying about Gavin Newsom,” Pitney said, and is more focused on rallying union support for Democrats in the midterm elections.

-Harris also tweeted Biden’s statement, adding that “California farm workers have gone above and beyond” to feed Americans.

 Adding to the pressure, the struggling UFW recently rejoined the umbrella California Labor Federation.
-The issue of farmworker unionization became more critical to labor in 2020 after the U.S. Supreme Court — a favorite Newsom target — ruled that union organizers had no right to access farmers’ properties to talk to their workers.
+The issue of farmworker unionization became more critical to labor in 2020 after the U.S. Supreme Court ruled that union organizers had no right to access farmers’ properties to talk to their workers.

-Still, Democrats have been giving the UFW outsized and symbolic importance for 50 years that stereotypes Latino voters and draws attention away from much more significant and widespread economic concerns, argued Madrid.

-“These are important issues but less than 1% of Latinos are farmworkers.
-Let’s quit pretending like this is the reality of the Latino experience in modern America,” Madrid said.
-“It’s so marginalizing (that) it’s offensive.”

 Newsom signed a different union-backed bill on Labor Day, creating a Fast Food Council empowered to set minimum standards for wages, hours and working conditions in California.
 The restaurant industry moved to block it a day later.